nicolairobles/DAT-NYC-37/projects/unit-projects/project-3/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #3: Modeling Assignment
+DS | Unit Project 3

 ### PROMPT

-In this project, you will perform a KNN classification on the admissions data we've been working with in projects 1 and 2.
+In this project, you will perform a logistic regression on the admissions data we've been working with in projects 1 and 2.
 For more instructions, follow the questions included in the starter code.

-**Goal:** Completed iPython notebook that includes basic modeling using KNN
+**Goal:** Completed iPython notebook that includes basic modeling using logistic regression

 ---